Black and Tan (film): Plot

 The film begins with a scene showing Duke Ellington struggling to get bookings for his band.
 His finances are so tight that he can't make payments on his piano and apartment.
 Two men arrive to take possession of Duke's piano.

-Ellington’s wife (played by Fredi Washington) is a dancer.
+Ellington's wife (played by Fredi Washington) is a dancer.
 She has achieved acclaim beyond that of the band.
 She offers the movers ten dollars not to take the piano, but they refuse the payment.
 When she offers them gin (the film is set during the Prohibition era), they take it and leave, promising to say nothing of this and to claim nobody was at home when they came by.

 After landing a dancing job at a club, Washington offers it as a venue to Ellington for his band.
 She says that she must be featured as the starring act, in order to land the contract offered by the club.
 Shown as deeply in love with Ellington, the dancer is revealed to have a heart condition that puts her at risk.
 Although warned to give up dancing, Washington assures the Duke that she is healthy enough to perform.
-But she dances to her collapse to Ellington’ "Cotton Club Stomp."
-She later dies in their apartment as the band and a vocal chorus render Duke's new piece, “Black and Tan Fantasy”.
+But she dances to her collapse to Ellington's "Cotton Club Stomp."
+She later dies in their apartment as the band and a vocal chorus render Duke's new piece, "Black and Tan Fantasy".